National trade hub

 • Buyer's guide walks the full hiring process — license check, written scope, payment schedule, change-order rules, warranty terms.

-Top 10 verified plumber contractors statewide
+Top 10 verified plumber contractors in Ohio

-Sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
+Our Ohio launch-state pros, sorted by ProFix Trust Score, which weighs verification tier, license evidence, permit-pull signals, and recency.
 Trust Score is not paid placement — read the methodology before hiring.
+For another state, use “Browse plumbers by state” above.

 1. 1.
 APPC Plumbing ServicesMedina, OH90